-- Liberal Arts Electives - Courses taken in the Pathways Flexible core which are also in the approved list for this category can be used to satisfy this requirement. - See list of approved Liberal Arts electives - The number of electives you can choose depends on how many of your Pathways flexible core courses also satisfy program core requirements.
+- History Electives - Courses taken in the Pathways General Education Flexible core which are also in the approved list for this category can be used to satisfy this requirement. - A list of approved Liberal Arts electives can be found in the college catalog.